jordangarcia/nuclear-js/docs/src/docs/01-getting-started.md

 3. Create a **ProductStore** and **ShoppingCartStore**

-4. Create **getters** to transform and compose our store data into a consumable format for the UI
+4. Create **getters** to combine and transform our store data into a consumable format for the UI

 5. Hook everything up to React